-Discuss the grade with the instructor involved,

-if unable to reach an agreement, make an appointment with the Vice President of Academic Affairs and present all evidence relating to the grade.
-The final appeal will be made to the Vice President of Academic Affairs, whose decision is final.
+Discuss the grade with the instructor involved, and if unable to reach an agreement, make an appointment with the Chief Academic Officer and present all evidence relating to the grade.
+The final appeal will be made to the Chief Academic Officer, whose decision is final.